laravel/docs/validation.md

     'email' => 'unique:users,email_address,'.$user->id

-If your table uses a custom ID column name, you may specify it as the fourth parameter:
+If your table uses a primary key column name other than `id`, you may specify it as the fourth parameter:

     'email' => 'unique:users,email_address,'.$user->id.',user_id'